- What other names is Vitamin A known by?

-- Complications during pregnancy.
-Taking vitamin A by mouth seems to reduce the risk of death and night blindness during pregnancy in malnourished women.
+- Pregnancy-related death.
+Taking vitamin A before and during pregnancy seems to reduce the risk of death by 40% in malnourished women.

 - Eye disease affecting the retina (retinitis pigmentosa).
-Research suggests that taking vitamin A can slow the progression of an eye disease that causes damage to the retina.
+Taking vitamin A can slow the progression of an eye disease that causes damage to the retina.

 Possibly Ineffective for...

 - Gastrointestinal side effects of chemotherapy.
-Taking vitamin A by mouth does not prevent or reduce gastrointestinal side effects of chemotherapy in children.
+Taking vitamin A by mouth does not seem to prevent diarrhea or mouth pain caused by chemotherapy in children.

-- A type of skin cancer called melanoma.
-Research shows that taking vitamin A by mouth does not increase disease-free survival in people with melanoma.
+- Skin cancer (melanoma).
+Research shows that taking a high dose of vitamin A by mouth does not increase relapse-free survival in people with melanoma.

 - Miscarriage.
 Women who take vitamin A by mouth, alone or in combination with other vitamins before or during early pregnancy, do not have a lower risk of miscarriage or stillbirth.

 - Tuberculosis.
 Low levels of vitamin A are common in people with tuberculosis.
-However, taking vitamin A does not appear to improve symptoms or decrease the risk of death in people with tuberculosis.
+However, taking vitamin A does not appear to improve symptoms or decrease the risk of death in people with this condition.

 Likely Ineffective for...

 - Head and neck cancer.
 Taking vitamin A by mouth does not reduce the risk of developing new tumors or improve survival in people with head and neck cancer.